- Search The Registry

 *J.B.
 Stradford was born on this date in 1861.
 He was a Black businessman and community activist.

 John the Baptist (J.B.)
-Stradford was from in Versailles, KY, the son of Julius Caesar (J.C.).
+Stradford was from Versailles, KY, the son of Julius Caesar (J.C.).
 His father was enslaved, and his owner never gave him the last name, though his owner’s daughter befriended him and taught him to read.
 In 1863, J.C. read about the Emancipation Proclamation and petitioned his owner for freedom for himself and his new family.
 J.C. forged a travel permission slip, signing his owner’s name, and escaped to Stratford, Ontario.
 Changing one letter, he adopted the surname of Stradford and worked to earn enough money to return to Kentucky so that he could secure the legal documents to declare his family free.
-J.C. made sure that he passed on the lessons he learned to his family.
+J.C. ensured he passed on the lessons he learned to his family.
 His firstborn, J.B.
-Stradford, took these lessons to heart and educated himself as well as became an advocate for himself and others.
+Stradford, took these lessons to heart, educated himself, and became an advocate for himself and others.

-Dick Rowland, a young Black man was arrested on the morning of May 31st, 1921.
-The news began to circulate in the Greenwood community, Stradford had no confidence that the police would do anything to protect the 19-year-old from being lynched.
+Dick Rowland, a young black man, was arrested on the morning of May 31st, 1921.
+The news began circulating in the Greenwood community; Stradford had no confidence that the police would do anything to protect the 19-year-old from being lynched.
 Dedicated to stopping the lynching, Stradford gathered a meeting at the Tulsa Star’s offices that evening, repeating his oft-used statement about “blood in the streets.”
-His comments encouraged others to continue making trips to the courthouse throughout the night.
+His comments encouraged others to continue going to the courthouse throughout the night.
 When the armed white mob moved from the courthouse and began attacking Greenwood, Stradford tried to his hotel.
 Machine gun fire had shattered the windows of the hotel’s 2nd floor.
 Yet he stayed to fight back throughout the night.
 By morning, the National Guard arrived to evacuate the neighborhood.
-They negotiated with Stradford and others at the hotel, telling them that the building would not be further damaged if they would just surrender and agree to be taken to Convention Hall.
-They subsequently agreed though the National Guard confiscated $2,000 of Stradford’s money and the Stradford Hotel was burned to the ground.
+They negotiated with Stradford and others at the hotel, telling them that the building would not be further damaged if they surrendered and agreed to be taken to Convention Hall.
+They subsequently agreed though the National Guard confiscated $2,000 of Stradford’s money, and the Stradford Hotel was burned to the ground.

 He lost more than money in the Tulsa Race Massacre.
 He lost the sense of his place in society and struggled with the injustice done to him and the neighborhood.
 J.B.
 Stradford passed away in Chicago on December 22nd, 1935.
 Almost 70 years after the Massacre, family members fought to clear Stradford’s name.
 This includes his granddaughter Jewel Stradford.
 As the evidence about the Massacre began to come to light, it was clear to LaFortune that Stradford was innocent of the charges against him, and the charges against him were dropped.
 Today, his great-granddaughter Laurel Stradford works to preserve the family’s legacy.